Breakthrough Shrines Workshop – My 2005 Notes

 Preparing the container

-I stained the outside of each box to a light oak color, and added color stains using a stencil that I cut in a five-pointed star shape.
+I stained the outside of each box light oak and added color stains using a stencil that I’d cut into a classic star shape.

 The inside of the lid is painted with gold.
 Inside the box, I used a moss green shade of Lumiere paint.
 The back of the box is lined with black plush velvet, which I glued to and wrapped around a cardboard base, before gluing it in place with Aleene’s Tacky Glue.